A college student looks to her young student as she tutors him in math.

 If it's hard to cover your expenses and you want to generate more income, a side gig could be the way to earn extra cash.

-Think about any valuable skills you have so you can find the perfect side hustle for you.
-The best hustle idea for you would fit your schedule, put your skills to use, and help you get some extra cash
+Think about any valuable experience or skills you have so you can find the perfect side hustle for you.
+The best hustle idea for you would fit your busy schedule, put your skills to use, and help you get some extra cash.

 If you’re good at handiwork, you may want to consider doing it for extra money in your spare time.
-Tasks could range from assembling furniture to decluttering a garage.
+Tasks could include odd jobs like assembling furniture or decluttering a garage.
 You might be surprised how many potential clients are willing to pay for help around the house.

 If you’re organized and like to tidy spaces, starting a cleaning service is one way you can bring in extra cash.
 You can charge per room cleaned or by the hour.